NicoJoos/FolderColor/README.md

 ## Notes

-- macOS may ask for permission to open an app downloaded outside the App Store.
-- This is a small personal project, but I hope it’s useful to others too!
+- This is a small side project, but I hope it’s useful to others too! :-)